 Whether you are a type 1, type 2 or a locum GP it is your responsibility to pay the correct tier.

-The correct tier will be based on your income after adding all your practitioner roles together.
-You need to apply the same tier for all your practitioner roles.
+The correct tier will be based on your income after adding all your pensionable roles together.
+You need to apply the same tier for all these roles.

 Officer roles do not count towards your tier.